arwijesuriya/socialmedia-api/README.md

 # Social Media REST API

-Social Media REST APIs project!
-This is RESTful APIs built with Node.js, Express.js, and MongoDB, designed to support a social media application.
+Social Media REST API project!
+This RESTful API was built with Node.js, Express.js, and MongoDB, designed to support a social media application.
 The APIs cover fundamental CRUD operations and some advanced features

 ## Features